If you’d rather be strumming away at your guitar or playing a tune on your piano than thinking about your insurance

-If you own an expensive musical instrument, you likely need instrument insurance.
-If you have a child who is in band or is taking private music lessons, insurance can protect your investment in the instrument while your young student is toting it around.
+If you own an expensive musical instrument, you are likely to need instrument insurance.
+If you have a child who is in a band or is taking private music lessons, insurance can protect your investment in the instrument while your young student is toting it around.

 If you are in a band, orchestra, or local symphony, it is definitely a good idea to get your instrument protected against loss, damage, or theft.
 If you transport your instrument to symphony halls, wedding receptions, or bars and musical venues, it is important to evaluate the risks you’ll face in transit.

 The amount of coverage you need is based on your instrument’s appraised value.
 An appraiser will take into account factors such as age, condition, and quality.
 If you have the appropriate coverage and something happens to the instrument, you won’t have to pay out of pocket to replace the instrument at full value.

-If your instrument is damaged by water from a burst pipe or leaky roof, your homeowners coverage will likely kick in, subject to any policy limits for personal belongings.
+If your instrument is damaged by water from a burst pipe or leaky roof, your homeowners coverage is likely to kick in, subject to any policy limits for personal belongings.

 As you evaluate your musical instrument insurance needs, also consider the following:

-Because of the possible restrictions and limitations placed on musical instruments within a homeowner’s policy, you may want to consider a separate endorsement or instrument insurance policy that better meets your needs.
+Because of the possible restrictions and limitations placed on musical instruments in a homeowners policy, you may want to consider a separate endorsement or instrument insurance policy that better meets your needs.

 A few of the most expensive musical instruments include pianos, violas, and violins.
 Due to their value, they’re often insured under policies separate from a homeowners policy.
 Let’s take a look at the price of coverage for these frequently insured items.

-Pianos range in value, but it’s not uncommon that a Bosendorfer can cost over $50,000.
+Pianos range in value, but it’s not uncommon for a Bosendorfer to cost over $50,000.
 Violas and violins, depending on their quality, can also cost thousands of dollars.
-Piano insurance, viola insurance, and violin insurance are all based on each instrument’s current list price.
+Piano insurance, viola insurance, and violin insurance are all based on the instrument’s current list price.